mksms/mksms-android/README.md

+# Mksms Android Client

-This is the Android client library for KMSms.
+This is the Android client library for Mksms

+how to use it ? http://docs.mksms.cm